Frequently Asked Questions

 When should I apply to the MAMC program?

 Combination degree students must apply to the MAMC program by the application deadline given to them by the CJC combination degree advisor and recorded on their eligibility form.
+There may be a gap of no more than two semesters between when a student completes their undergraduate degree and when they begin the graduate program.

 How do I apply to the MAMC program?